shrinerb/shrine/doc/processing.md

 ## On-the-fly processing

-Having image thumbnails pre-generated can be a pain to maintain, because whenever you need to add a new version or change an existing one, you need to retroactively apply it to all existing attachments (see the [Managing Derivatives] guide for more details).
+Having eagerly created image thumbnails can be a pain to maintain, because whenever you need to add a new version or change an existing one, you need to retroactively apply it to all existing attachments (see the [Managing Derivatives] guide for more details).